Meta (Facebook): Software Engineer Levels

 E5 – Senior Software Engineer

-E5 Senior Software Engineer: You own a problem space/project end-to-end, should create scope for yourself and others in the team.
+E5 Senior Software Engineer: You own a problem space/project end-to-end and should create scope for yourself and others in the team.
 You are driving technical alignment and collaboration across functions and teams.
 As a Senior Software Engineer, you help other engineers grow through mentoring and coaching.
 You set and maintain the quality bar for the team.
 You can drive and deliver through others.

 E6 – Staff Software Engineer

 E6 Staff Software Engineer: You play a critical role in setting the direction and goals of the team.
 As a Staff Software Engineer, you are responsible for driving roadmapping, scoping work, and managing technical problems outside the team while influencing the organization.
-You are the one that deals with the most complex problems.
+You are the one that deals with the most complex issues.
 If needed, you can cover for missing PM or EM in the team and advocate for high quality and engineering excellence.

 E7 – Senior Staff Software Engineer